jjjeorgee/Nigeria_Covid_Stats_Analysis/README.md

 - COVID-19 vaccinations dataset from [africaopendata.org](https://africaopendata.org/dataset/covid-19-data)

-The wrangling was done with the Microsoft Excel soreadsheet tool which was used to covert some xlsx files to the CSV format, and also with SQL.
+The wrangling was done with the Microsoft Excel spreadsheet tool which was used to covert some xlsx files to the CSV format.

+I also used Microsoft Excel to trim some excessively large files to make inporting them into MYSQL Server for analysis much easier.

+Some columns which had the wrong datatype were also fixed using Microsoft Excel.

-Majority of the data wrangling was  done using SQL.
+The rest of the data wrangling was  done using SQL.
-The dataset initially included a lot of redundant or unwanted columns, and so with the aid of SQL, I was able to retrieve only the data needed for the analysis.
+The dataset initially included a lot of redundant or unwanted columns, which were not trimmed in Microsoft Excel.
+And so with the aid of SQL, I was able to retrieve only the data needed for the analysis.

 ```
 SELECT CDN.date, CDN.new_cases, CDN.total_cases, CDN.new_deaths, CDN.total_deaths, CDN.population,